+Students may choose to do a minor.
+Minors are not required.
 A minimum of ± 12 is required in a minor area of specialization, with at least ± 6 at the 300- and 400-level.
-Students can take a minor concentration through departments in the Faculty of Arts, the Faculty of Science, and the Faculty of Agriculture, Forestry and Home Economics.
+Students can take a minor concentration through departments in the Faculty of Arts, the Faculty of

+Science, the Faculty of Agriculture, Forestry, and Home Economics, and the Faculty of Business.